Frequently asked questions

 How does the Group measure its Responsible Business performance and is it externally verified?

-The Old Mutual Group is listed on the FTSE4Good Index and the JSE SRI Index.
+The Old Mutual plc is listed on the FTSE4Good Index and the JSE SRI Index.
 These are the two main external measures used to track performance and highlight areas for development.
 At the beginning of 2011, we set ourselves the ambitious target of reducing our carbon emissions by 20% by 2020.
-In addition, we have a number of targets across all five pillars to support our strategic direction and monitor our progress across all Responsible Business impact areas.View more information on external validation and assessment criteria
+In addition, in 2015 we set ourselves ambitious targets as part of our Positive Futures Plan.
+We are now working with the businesses to identify the targets and goals material to them so that following managed separation they have clear targets and KPIs in place.

 Does Old Mutual produce a Responsible Business report?

-The Responsible Business pages on our website also hold information about Group activities as well as some business unit information.
+The Responsible Business pages on our website also hold information about our activities as well as some business information.
 Nedbank produces an individual report on their Responsible Business activities.

 What is Old Mutual's approach to Responsible Investing?